 K Chad Clay

-At the University of Georgia, Dr. K Chad Clay is the Director of the Center for the Study of Global Issues and an Associate Professor in the School of Public and International Affairs.
-His teaching and research focusses on human rights, political violence, and political economies.
+Dr. K Chad Clay is the Director of the Center for the Study of Global Issues and an Associate Professor in the School of Public and International Affairs.
+His teaching and research focus on human rights, political violence, and political economies.
 Additionally, Dr. Clay is the co-founder of the Human Rights Measurement Initiative (HRMI), which develops measurable statistics for education and outreach efforts focused on understanding and defending human rights.
 HRMI is the first global initiative to track and report on the human rights performance of countries across the world.
-In this talk, Dr. Clay argues that most of us are Human Rights people — we just don’t know it yet.
+In this talk, he argues that most of us are Human Rights people — we just don’t know it yet.
 Most of us care about reducing human suffering in some way, shape, or form.
 And so, when we shift our perspective from an economic-based worldview to a human-centric mindset we are able to create a more diverse, sustainable, and equitable future.

 Naola Ferguson-Noel

-Dr. Naola Ferguson-Noel is a Professor in Population Health at the Poultry Diagnostic and Research Center (PDRC) in the College of Veterinary Medicine at the University of Georgia.
+Dr. Naola Ferguson-Noel is a Professor in Population Health at the Poultry Diagnostic and Research Center (PDRC) in the College of Veterinary Medicine.
 Dr. Ferguson-Noel is an expert reference for avian mycoplasma control and diagnostics in the global poultry industry and a recipient of multiple patents for protecting poultry domestically and abroad.
-As a leader in the global veterinary community, self-titled Chicken Doctor Dr. Ferguson-Noel works to ensure the health and well-being of millions, even billions, of poultry.
+As a leader in the global veterinary community, the self-titled Chicken Doctor works to ensure the health and well-being of millions, even billions, of poultry.
 Due to its availability and affordability, poultry is a leading protein source throughout the world.
 And yet, the poultry industry has received a bad reputation due to a series of false narratives.
 Here, Dr. Ferguson-Noel debunks common misconceptions about the poultry industry so we are better informed about what we are eating and feeding our families.

 Mattia Pistone